 Renting accommodation in Turkey

-Finding suitable accommodation in Turkey should be a straightforward process.
-However, expats should do some research before leaving their home country.
-Most expats use online real estate portals to get an idea of the properties available.
-However, it would be a good idea to contact a local real estate agent (emlak) who is more familiar with the rental market in Turkey.
+Finding suitable accommodation in Turkey should be a straightforward process, but expats should do some research before leaving their home country.
+Most expats use online real-estate portals to get an idea of the properties available, but it would be a good idea to also contact a local estate agent (emlak) who is more familiar with the rental market in Turkey.

 As with most aspects of life in Turkey, negotiation is key when renting accommodation.
 Points like the monthly rental fee and the deposit to be paid can all be negotiated with the landlord.
-If one lacks the stomach or the skills to do it alone, ask the real estate agent to negotiate these points.
+If one lacks the stomach or the skills to do it alone, one can ask the real-estate agent to negotiate these points.

 Furnished or unfurnished

-Rental properties in Turkey can either be furnished or unfurnished.
-Both are equally available.
+Rental properties in Turkey can either be furnished or unfurnished as both are equally available.
 Furnished apartments and villas often include everything from beds to cutlery and crockery.
-Many expats prefer renting fully furnished accommodation as it saves them time and money.
-Furnished accommodation will be more expensive than unfurnished.
-It also usually requires a larger deposit.
+Many expats prefer renting fully furnished accommodation as it saves them time and the money involved in either transporting furniture from their home countries or buying it once in Turkey.
+That said, furnished accommodation will be more expensive than unfurnished and it also usually requires a larger deposit.

 The rental process

-The rental process in Turkey depends on the route one chooses to take.
+The rental process in Turkey depends on the route expats choose to take.
 Most expats will research properties online and contact some local estate agents who will set up viewings.
-The estate agent will help with any negotiating to meet an agreement with the landlord.
-After an agreement has been reached, the estate agent will draw up a rental contract.
+The estate agent will help with any negotiating to reach an agreement with the landlord, and will then draw up a rental contract.
 The deposit and the first month’s rent need to be paid before the start of the tenancy.

 Rental agreements in Turkey don’t necessarily follow a specific form or set of requirements.
-When renting directly from the landlord, a verbal agreement is often made.
-However, it is advisable to have a written tenancy contract.
-As this can be used to document the lease term, rent and deposit.
+When renting directly from the landlord, a verbal agreement is often made, but it is advisable to secure a written tenancy contract.
+This can be used to document the lease term, rent and deposit.

 The period of a long-term lease agreement is often negotiated between the landlord and the tenant.
-However, long-term rental contracts are typically signed for one year.
-Expats should also note that rental contracts will renew automatically if neither party gives notice 15 days before the end of the lease term.
+Long-term rental contracts are typically signed for one year, but expats should also note that rental contracts will renew automatically if neither party gives notice 15 days before the end of the lease term.
 There is also a rental increase for each year the contract is extended.
 This rate should be agreed upon when the contract is drawn up.

 Tenants should ensure that they understand all the terms and conditions laid out in the contract, and if there are any uncertain clauses these should be sorted out and amended before signing anything.

-The tenant will likely have to pay at least one month's rent as deposit as well as one month's rent in advance to secure their new apartment.
-The deposit is reimbursed when the agreement ends after deductions have been made to cover damage caused by the tenant or unpaid utility bills.
+The tenant will likely have to pay at least one month's rent as a deposit, as well as one month's rent in advance to secure their new apartment.
+The deposit is reimbursed after deductions have been made to cover damage caused by the tenant or unpaid utility bills at the end of the term of the lease agreement.
 Agents will also charge a fee for their services, which is also normally negotiable.